Sonnerz/project05-fullstack-django/README.md

 3.	**The project must be a brand-new Django project, composed of multiple apps (an app for each reusable component in your project).**<br>
 This is a new Django project composed of seven apps; accounts, blog, cart, checkout, issues, pages & search
 4.	**The project should include an authentication mechanism, allowing a user to register and log in, and there should be a good reason as to why the users would need to do so. e.g., a user would have to register to persist their shopping cart between sessions (otherwise it would be lost).**<br>
 There is an authentication system allowing users to register and log in.
-It is needed to persist users shopping cart, allow users track their orders and decide if the user should have access to the Blog app. <br>
+It is needed to persist users shopping cart, allow users view their orders and track if the user should have access to the Blog app. <br>
 5.	**At least one of your Django apps should contain some e-commerce functionality using Stripe.
 This may be a shopping cart checkout, subscription-based payments or single payments, etc.**<br>
 Users can pay for Feature development and they must do this by purchasing development hours.
 The purchase of hours is tracked using a cart app and checkout app.
 Purchases are processed using Stripe.
 6.	**Include at least one form with validation that will allow users to create and edit models in the backend (in addition to the authentication mechanism).**<br>
 Users are able to create bugs and edit their own bugs.
 Users are able to create features and edit their own features.
-All users can comment on bugs, and some users can comment on blog posts.
-Admins can edit reported comments and edit all bugs and features.<br>
+All users can create comments about bugs, and some users can comment on blog posts.
+Admins can update reported comments and edit all bugs and features.<br>
 7.	**The project will need to connect to a database (e.g., SQLite or Postgres) using Django’s ORM**<br>
 The project connected to a SQLite database during development and a Postgres database when hosted on Heroku.<br>
 8.	**The UI should be responsive, use either media queries or a responsive framework such as Bootstrap to make sure that the site looks well on all commonly-used devices.**<br>